When is it time to engage an ERP Consulting firm?

 - Leadership to help navigate the project and change management

 - Trusted advice and expertise on the technical and functional aspects of the software

-What are average ERP Consulting Rates?
+What are the average rates for ERP Consultants?

 Tier 1 ERP software consulting (for software such as Oracle, Microsoft, SAP) in the United States is usually in the ballpark of $150-$200 an hour.
-However there are many factors to include in the overall budget for your project.
+However, there are many factors to include in the overall budget for your project.
 A reliable ERP consulting firm can help you build a strong and efficient project team to make the most of your internal resources.
 Training your internal team is also an important consideration to factor into the project – so your team can rely less on external resources and more on internal expertise.

 What are other steps to take ensure a successful ERP project?

 In addition to finding the right ERP consulting firm for your project, and your organization, there are other important steps to take when gearing up for an ERP project.

 Consider these questions to start the project planning process:

 - What are your business requirements for new ERP software?
 What are the broken, or inefficient business processes that you’re trying to fix?

 - When is the best time to launch the project (the answer that might come to mind is never, however there are some times that are better than others.
 For example in the middle or before a merger or acquisition is likely not the best time.